Home Remedies for Lower Back Pain

 Lower back pain is one of the most common ailments in the United States.
 In fact, approximately 80% of Americans experience it at some point in their lives.

-Considering that it’s such a prevalent condition, it makes sense to take note of simple changes you can incorporate to prevent or alleviate the pain.
+Given how prevalent the condition is, it makes sense to note simple changes you can incorporate to prevent or alleviate the pain.

 Common Causes of Lower Back Pain

-There are many things that can cause back pain.
-In fact, activities of everyday life contribute to it: Sitting at a desk at work all day, picking up children, carrying grocery bags… With the passage of time, all of this stress takes a toll on the spine.
+There are many causes of back pain.
+In fact, activities of everyday life contribute to it: Sitting at a desk at work all day, picking up children, carrying grocery bags… Over time, all this stress takes a toll on the spine.

-The problem could also be a result of herniated discs.
+The problem could also be due to herniated discs.
 In layman’s terms, our spines are composed of vertebrae, all lined up one on top of the other.
 In between each vertebra, there’s cartilage to cushion the area between the vertebrae.
 Cartilage is shaped like a disc; hence, the name.
 As years go by, these discs experience wear and tear, and as they degenerate, a person will experience pain.

 In addition, there are other factors that would result in aches and discomfort in the area, such as: